laminlabs/lamindb/README.md

 <!-- from here on, slight deviation from preface.md, where all this is treated in the walk through in more depth -->

 The code snippet above creates an artifact in your instance.
 Artifacts represent datasets and models stored as files or folders in various formats.

-Running this code inside a script via `python create-fasta.py` produces the following data lineage.
+Running the code inside a script via `python create-fasta.py` produces the following data lineage.

 ```python
 artifact = ln.Artifact.get(key="sample.fasta")  # query artifact by key